Chairman, Executive Director, Chief Engineering Lead, Owner of Cockpit XW550

 What I get involved with: I thoroughly enjoy meeting and talking to people about the Buccaneers and the history of the group and the awesome pair of Buccaneers in our possession.

-Full Time Job: RAF Fast Jet Pilot
+Full-Time Job: RAF Fast Jet Pilot

 How I got involved with TBAG: I saw an article in flypast in 2010 about the Buccaneers at Bruntingthorpe that had a large input from Francis Wallace.
 I emailed him and visited the group and that was that!
 I have always been interested in historic aviation and this was an opportunity that I didn’t want to miss.

 What I get involved with at TBAG: Anything and everything!
 As chief pilot I am responsible for the operating SOP whilst on the active side of the airfield and ensuring the aircraft are operating in a safe manner.
 I am not afraid to get my hands dirty and will work on any system on the aircraft and enjoy the diagnostic side of fault rectification.
-I am also the TBAG treasurer so get to deploy the TBAG chequebook!

-Full time job: I work within the aviation industry supporting with the recycling and movement of aircraft.
+Full-time Job: I work within the aviation industry supporting with the recycling and movement of aircraft.